RoyCodes/agentic-ai-assistant-amplify/README.md

       - frontend/node_modules/**/*
 ```
 7. Now commit, check the domain link after the deployment and you should see the react + vite + typescript template hosted from your app now.
+8. From within the frontend folder, grab the amplify ui react package so we can use it's components:
+`npm install @aws-amplify/ui-react`

 ### 🔹 Appendix: Ambient Computing Extension